felixlu/awesome-stars/topics.md

 - [capistrano/capistrano](https://github.com/capistrano/capistrano) - A deployment automation tool built on Ruby, Rake, and SSH.
 - [opf/openproject](https://github.com/opf/openproject) - OpenProject is the leading open source project management software.
 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
 - [atinfo/awesome-test-automation](https://github.com/atinfo/awesome-test-automation) - A curated list of awesome test automation frameworks, tools, libraries, and software for different programming languages.
-Sponsored by https://zapple.tech
+Sponsored by https://zapple.tech and https://automated-testing.info
 - [SeleniumHQ/selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem.
 - [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a local frontend and support for many kinds of markup and content.
 - [daqing/rabel](https://github.com/daqing/rabel) - An open-source web forum built on the Ruby on Rails framework.

 ## rust

+- [rustic-rs/rustic](https://github.com/rustic-rs/rustic) - rustic - fast, encrypted, and deduplicated backups powered by Rust
+- [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a Super Fast Async Python Web Framework with a Rust runtime.
+- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
-- [0x676e67/ninja](https://github.com/0x676e67/ninja) - Reverse engineered ChatGPT proxy
 - [astral-sh/ruff](https://github.com/astral-sh/ruff) - An extremely fast Python linter and code formatter, written in Rust.
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [pola-rs/polars](https://github.com/pola-rs/polars) - Dataframes powered by a multithreaded, vectorized query engine, written in Rust
 - [LJason77/bilibili-webhook](https://github.com/LJason77/bilibili-webhook) - 自动下载 B站 视频
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
-- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
+- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 - [fcsonline/drill](https://github.com/fcsonline/drill) - Drill is an HTTP load testing application written in Rust

 ## sass